spinningideas/bdd-specflow-mstest/README.md

 4) Build the solution

-5) Run the tests using nUnit in Test Explorer
+5) Run the tests using NUnit in Test Explorer

 ## Read More